nvminh162/tourx-app/frontend/README.md

   Redux DevTools
 ```

-## Tools and Libraries
+## Essential tools and libraries to know for frontend project
 ```
-Essential tools and libraries to know for the project
-- Knowledge of responsive website techniques
+  Knowledge of responsive website techniques
-- Syntax and usage of JavaScript programming language
-- Use Tailwind throughout the project
+  Syntax and usage of JavaScript programming language Use Tailwind throughout the project
-- Use Redux Toolkit for state management
+  Use Redux Toolkit for state management
-- Use scss/sass for module styling
+  Use scss/sass for module styling
-- Clsx or classnames (recommend using clsx) to combine with SCSS/SASS
-- Basic knowledge of React hooks
+  Clsx or classnames (recommend using clsx) to combine with SCSS/SASS Basic knowledge of React hooks
 ```